andersontan1998/Sliding_Block_Puzzle/README.md

 # *Sliding Block Puzzle*

-The objective is to slide the blocks around so that the large square can slide through the hole at the bottom of the box.
+The objective is to slide the blocks around so that the large square can slide through the hole at the bottom of the box, which is just wide enough for the large square.

 Implemented by **Anderson Tan**